aptos-labs/aptos-core/developer-docs-site/docs/tutorials/build-e2e-dapp/2-set-up-react-app.md

 id: "set-up-react-app"
 ---

+Now that you have [created a smart contract](./1-create-smart-contract.md), we are going to set up React app.

 ## Prerequisites

 Although we will explain some React decisions, we are not going to deep dive into how React works; so we assume you have some previous experience with React.